 At the beginning of fiscal 2005, Commerce planned to contribute only $1.9 million to e-government, Walton said.
 But in March, six months into the fiscal year, the department decided to "participate to the full amount we did and pay our fair share," he added.

 As a result, included in the $3.4 million notification of intent to spend e-government money was a request to reprogram funds Congress had appropriated for the National Marine Fisheries Service.
 Shifting funds from accounts within agencies' budgets requires congressional approval.
 The Senate committee turned down Commerce's request to use the service's money.

 Asked why the department hadn't planned for the $3.4 million in its budget, Walton said Commerce "hadn't decided to participate at that point."

 Government observers note that nailing down cross-agency funding has long been a challenge.
-But this battle over authority “should not hold up the progress of electronic government, for which the U.S. is starting to slip,” the federal official added.
+But this battle for authority "should not hold up the progress of electronic government, for which the U.S. is starting to slip," the federal official added.